SamiPerttu/fundsp/README.md

 - Investigate whether adding more checking at compile time is possible by introducing opt-in signal units/modalities for `AudioNode` inputs and outputs.
   So if the user sends a constant marked `Hz` to an audio input, then that would fail at compile time.
-- Location ping system: `ping(hash)` in `AudioNode`.
-  Compute a pseudorandom hash value for every node enclosed that is dependent only on graph structure.
-  This will be used by many components: Noise components will use the hash as a seed so that each noise source sounds different in a deterministic way.
-Envelope component will use the hash as a seed to jitter samples.
 - Examine and optimize performance.
 - Implement conversion of graph to diagram (normalize operators to associative form).
   Layout and display a graph as a diagram and show the signals flowing in it.